 Tivoli is Colorado’s oldest, most historic brewery.
 It originally opened in 1859 and supplied beer to the gold rush pioneers.
 Situated in the heart of downtown Denver’s Auraria Campus, it’s easily accessible via the Platte River and Cherry Creek trails.

-Strange Craft was the first small tap room brewery to open in Denver.
-With an inviting bar made of reclaimed wood, a spacious outdoor seating area with yard games, daily rotating food trucks and 12 taps of award-winning beers, there’s something for everybody.
+Strange Craft was the first small taproom brewery to open in Denver.
+With an inviting bar made of reclaimed wood, a spacious outdoor seating area with yard games, rotating food trucks and 15 taps of award-winning beers, there’s plenty to enjoy.

-Blue Moon’s River North Art District location is an opportunity to share its ongoing creativity and innovative brewing.
-Try unique beers only available at this location and enjoy a bite from the globally inspired yet locally sourced food menu.
-(Other location: SandLot, 2161 Blake St., Denver)
+Blue Moon’s River North Art District (RiNo) location is an opportunity to share its ongoing creativity and innovative brewing.
+Try unique beers only available at this location and enjoy a bite from the globally inspired, locally sourced food menu.

 Styles of Beer Brewed in Denver